Table of Contents

 Drug Addiction Is a Mental Health Disorder

-The National Institute on Drug Abuse defines addiction as a chronic, relapsing brain disease marked by specific behaviors.
-The symptoms can be different for everyone, but typically will include the inability to stop taking drugs despite harmful effects, and withdrawal symptoms when the drugs are not ingested.
+The National Institute on Drug Abuse defines addiction as a chronic, relapsing brain disease.
+The symptoms of addiction can be different for everyone, but typically addiction includes the inability to stop taking drugs despite harmful effects, and withdrawal symptoms when the drugs are not ingested.

 Dual Diagnoses Are Common Among Addicts